san-serif-sentiments/sans_serif_sentiments/flavor-&-function.md

 - Internal comms and change translators
 - Consultants, educators, and systems thinkers

-If you’re responsible for **clarity, adoption, alignment, or understanding**, this framework applies to your work.
+If you’re responsible for clarity, adoption, alignment, or understanding, this framework applies to your work.

 ---

-## 🧱 Defining Flavor and Function
+## Defining Flavor and Function

 | Element    | Definition                                                                 |
 |------------|---------------------------------------------------------------------------|